sngular/kloadgen/docs/schemas.md

 The same applies when there is more than one level.
 The last child in the last level will be forcely generated as a random value in order to avoid the violation of the main object.
 In this case, `C7` is the value that gets changed.
 Therefore, the final result will be `O3: {C5: null, O4: {C6: null, C7: ramdonValue}}` ('04' automatically changes as per the change in 'C7').

-### JSON schemas
+### JSON Schema

-The other exception applies to JSON schemas: in order to support `null`values, the collections within objects (type : object) cannot be null.
+The other exception applies to JSON Schema: in order to support `null`values, the collections within objects (type : object) cannot be null.
 Therefore, they will be **required by default** and they will be **initialized as an empty collection** if the object than contains them is not null.

-> Within JSON schemas, a maximum of **2 nesting levels** is allowed.
+> Within JSON Schema, a maximum of **2 nesting levels** is allowed.